cometbft/cometbft/spec/abci/abci++_app_requirements.md

 This parameter is either 0 or a positive height at which vote extensions become mandatory.
-If the value is zero (which is the default), vote extensions are not expected.
-Otherwise, at all heights greater than the configured height `H` vote extensions must be present (even if empty).
+If the value is zero (which is the default), vote extensions are disabled, and are therefore precommit messages received from other nodes are not expected to contain vote extensions.
+If the value is greater than zero, at all heights greater than the configured height `H` vote extensions must be present (even if empty).
 When the configured height `H` is reached, `PrepareProposal` will not include vote extensions yet, but `ExtendVote` and `VerifyVoteExtension` will